gehtsoft/forex-connect/samples/Windows/java/NonTableManagerSamples/JoinNewGroup/ReadMe.txt

 Brief
 ==================================================================================
-This sample shows how to add orders to a new contigency group.
+This sample shows how to add orders to a new OCO group.
 The sample performs the following actions:
 1. Login.
 2. Add two entry orders to a new OCO group.